Ibtisam Mara'ana: Film and teaching career

 In 2003 Mara'ana founded Ibtisam Films, to produce documentaries that investigate the borders and boundaries of Palestinian and Israeli society, with a focus on women and minorities.
 Her work explores gender, class, racism, and collective and individual identity.
 Her films show the plight of Arab-Palestinians living as a minority within Israel, while, at the same time, critique deep-rooted practices within Arab-Palestinian society.
 Her work has been screened on television and at festivals worldwide.

 Mara'ana teaches at various educational institutions, including the Bezalel Academy of Art and Design in Jerusalem.
 As a feminist activist, she appears at universities and conferences as a public speaker, and has published numerous articles in Israeli newspapers.
 In 2009, the Israeli newspaper Haaretz named Mara'ana as one of the 10 most influential women in Israel.

 In 2011 Druze-Israeli Jamila "Maya" Fares, the sister of Angelina Fares, the subject of Mara’ana's Lady Kul El Arab documentary, was murdered in an honour killing.
 In response to the murder, Mara'ana created a foundation to support Arab women fleeing gender-based violence in Israel.

 Political career

 Prior to the 2009 Knesset elections Mara'ana was placed twelfth on the Meretz list.
-However, she withdrew her candidacy shortly before to the elections after Meretz expressed support for Operation Cast Lead in Gaza.
+However, she withdrew her candidacy shortly before the elections after Meretz expressed support for Operation Cast Lead in Gaza.

+Knesset

 In January 2021, Mara'ana ran in the Israeli Labor Party primaries, and placed seventh on the party's list for the March 2021 elections.
 On 17 February Mara'ana was disqualified from running in the election by the Central Elections Committee by a 16–15 vote, with two abstentions, citing anti-Zionist remarks, as well as her public refusal in 2012 to observe the Memorial Day siren – she later apologized for the latter.

 The disqualification was subsequently repealed by the Supreme Court.
 She was subsequently elected to the Knesset as the Labor Party won seven seats, becoming the first Knesset member in a mixed Jewish-Muslim relationship.
+Mara'ana received the 8th slot on Labor's 2022 list, but was not elected as the party won just 4 seats.